It’s important to know the signs of alcoholism, especially if you have a loved one who has a problem.

 A Problem Drinker Gets Defensive When the Question of Alcoholism Comes Up

-The definition of alcoholism is stigmatic and causes a lot of judgment.
-Not only that but the alcoholic feels genuine shame for losing control to the substance.
+Signs of alcoholism can sometimes be stigmatic and cause a lot of judgment.
+Not only that but the addict feels genuine shame for losing control to the substance.
 When you confront them about their drinking habits, they will likely get overly defensive.
 The reaction can include verbal or even physical aggression.

 You may notice that the person in your life exhibiting drinking behavior issues will lie about their whereabouts and they may even ask you to cover for them.
 This is particularly hard for families because they can become enablers.